Firebacks

 617 x 910 mm

-Notes: A finely detailed image of King William III, the orange branches representing the Dutch House of Oranje; the significance of the date and the initials is not known.
+Notes: A finely detailed image of King William III; the significance of initials is not known.
 It is possible that the bust of the king, the date, initials and the surrounding branches were carved on a separate pattern which was added to an otherwise simple mould comprising an arched rectangular border and the trumpet-blowing putto before casting.
 Christie's auction, 25 Feb 2014, lot 184 (£6,000).
+Inferior copies of this fireback were advertised in Bratt Colbran Ltd.'s (London) catalogue in the early-20th century.

 Copies of this fireback are known.